Try these sustainable stocking stuffers and green gifts made by companies that are environmentally conscious and give the gift of green!

 I’ve tried a lot of different natural deodorants and, for me, the answer is a deodorant cream from Little Seed Farm.
 I just love these guys and their mission.
-I’ve tried many of their deodorants and the lavender works best for me.
-The aluminum- and baking soda-free deodorant cream comes in a glass jar with a recyclable metal lid.
-I couple it with a bamboo applicator.
+I’ve tried many of their deodorants and the lavender works best for me, but the seasonal holiday deodorant cream seems like the best choice for a sustainable stocking stuffer.

 The standard plastic-stemmed cotton swabs might seem small and insignificant when we toss them into the garbage, but they are a large part of the pollution problem in our oceans.